Here’s a fun Halloween DIY toy that kids from toddlers to teens are sure to love!

 Here is a friendly glowing ghost Halloween sensory bottle that doubles as a luminary, lantern, or Halloween decoration.
-This easy DIY sensory bottle makes a great Halloween party favor and a calm-down tool to help calm the spooks on Halloween night.
-And you can also make friendly ghost crafts and decorations to go with it.
+This easy DIY sensory bottle is a fun Halloween party favor and a great calm-down tool to help scare the spooks away to calm toddlers and preschoolers on Halloween night.
+And you can make friendly ghost crafts and decorations to go with it.

 My daughter has always loved everything about Halloween.
 Since the glow-in-the-dark Halloween pumpkin sensory bottle, I made was such a hit, I figured she would like a glowing ghost luminary too!
 She loved it–Boo!